Michael is an avid content writer, blogger and researcher on topical themes related to pet care.

 The Importance of Socializing Your Puppy

-Socialization skills are necessary, not only for the development and safety of a dog, but also for the protection of other animals and humans that it will come into contact with during the course of its life.
+Socialization skills are necessary, not only for the development and safety of a dog, but also for the protection of other animals and humans it will come into contact with during the course of its life.

-According to a study from the Centers for Disease Control and Prevention (CDC), there are nearly 5 million dog bite incidences that occur every year in the United States alone.
+According to a study from the Center for Disease Control and Prevention (CDC), there are nearly 5 million dog bite incidences that occur every year in the United States alone.

 When Should Puppy Socialization Start?

 The most sensitive stage for the socialization process falls between 6 to 8 weeks of age.
-Difficulties in trying to socialize a puppy increase the older it gets, therefore, what you teach them during this critical phase should be taken seriously.
+Difficulties in trying to socialize a puppy increase the older it gets, therefore, what and how you teach it during this critical phase is paramount.

 Risks of Undersocialization

-Such dogs will lack the ability to adapt to changes in their environment and cope with unfamiliar experiences.
-A visit to an unfamiliar place like the vet's or a neighbour's house could trigger distress or stir up a host of reactionary issues.
+Such dogs will lack the ability to adapt to changes in their environment or cope with unfamiliar experiences.
+A visit to an unfamiliar place like the vet's or a neighbor's house could trigger distress or stir up a host of negative reactions.

-During the socialization process, a puppy develops recognition and understanding for how to interact and engage with people, members of its own species and other animals.
+During the socialization process, a puppy develops recognition and understanding on how to interact and engage with people, members of its own species and other animals.

 The Importance of Habituation

-One central component of the socialization process is habituation.
+One central component of socialization is habituation.
 Habituation refers to the process by which a pet is made accustomed or familiarized to something by being repeatedly exposed to stimuli.